 E-mail is considered an official method for communication at Glenville State College.
 It delivers information in a convenient, timely, cost-effective and environmentally aware manner.
-This policy allows for students to communicate through a standardized channel with faculty and other College staff as needed.
+This policy allows students to communicate through a standardized channel with faculty and other College staff as needed.
 To log into your student email account your email address will be lastname.firstnamemiddleinitial@gsc.glenville.edu (i.e. public.johnq@gsc.glenville.edu).
-You will receive a letter in the mail with your temporary password, if not please contact our office at 304-462-6145.
-If a student forgets their e-mail account or password information they should contact the Office of Technology.